 Sadly, some units are affected by the infamous VRR brightness flickering issue.

 MBR (Motion Blur Reduction) is supported as well with Gigabyte’s Aim Stabilizer Sync implementation that allows it to work at the same time as VRR.
-This technology uses backlight strobing to reduce perceived ghosting at a cost of picture brightness.
+This technology uses backlight strobing to reduce perceived ghosting at the cost of picture brightness.

 Beneath the bottom bezel, there’s a joystick for quick and easy navigation through the OSD (On-Screen Display) menu.